FurryCoders/FAAPI/README.md

 * `faapi.comment.sort_comments(comments: list[Comment]) -> list[Comment]`<br/>
   Sorts a list of comments into a tree structure.
 Replies are overwritten.
 * `faapi.comment.flatten_comments(comments: list[Comment]) -> list[Comment]`<br/>
   Flattens a list of comments.
-Replies are not added if missing.
+Replies are not modified.

 #### Comments Tree Graphs